cjdbarlow/Part-One/absorption.md

 ### Epidural

 * May be via bolus or infusion
 * Onset determined by proportion of unionised drug available
+Lignocaine has a more rapid epidural onset than bupivacaine as it has a pKa of 7.7 (compared to 8.4) and therefore a greater unionised portion at physiologic pH.

 * Additional factors include additives and intrinsic vasoactive properties of the delivered drug

-_This is why lignocaine can be used for rapid analgesia through an epidural, as it has a pKa of 7.7 and has a greater portion uninionised than bupivicaine \(pKa 8.4\) at physiological pH. _

 ### Subarachnoid/Intrathecal